Susan's Thursday morning note April 16, 2009

 In this House of Brede by Rumer Godden (Prayer, Striving to see good in all of life, Looking heavenward)

 Grace: Quotes and Passages for Heart, Mind and Soul by B.C.
 Aronson

 Good morning!
+I’m trying to get this note off to you & also get the new items on our website for you to look at.
+I’ll be working on our website all day – have fun looking as I get on some of our new books and children’s fun shipments!
 This week I began In This House of Brede by Rumer Godden, a book recommended to me just two weeks ago.
 This novel is on a professional woman living in London who leaves her elite world to join a Benedictine community.
 In the introduction she is described from the perspective of her secretary, Penny, who does not know of the decision her mentor has made to soon leave…

 Mrs. Talbot expected you to be yourself – and more than yourself; she teaches me things, thought Penny, but it was more than that; it was as if Mrs. Talbot stretched her, made her stand upright…”groomed”…already there was a difference in the way she put on her clothes, held herself, talked or did not talk…It was that “we” that explained Mrs. Talbot’s hold on her staff; if they worked hard, she worked harder….she doesn’t take books out of a library, she buys them.
 I have sometimes ordered them for her; all kinds of books, sometimes in French…and, yes, Latin.
 Do you know, she has been studying Latin again – at her age…Mrs. Talbot had a way of doing things she wished and taking the consequences…